antmicro/zynq-mkbootimage/README.md

 }
 ```

-Used as follows:
+used with the following command:
 ```
 ./mkbootimage boot.bif boot.bin
 ```

-will generate a bin image which can be used in u-boot, as follows:
+will generate a `.bin` image which can be used in U-Boot, as follows:
 ```
 bootm 0x3000000 0x2000000 0x2a00000
 ```

-### Zynq Ultrascale+
+### Zynq UltraScale+

-Currently it supports creating boot image containing fsbl, bitstream,
+For Zynq UltraScale+, `zynq-mkbootimage` currently supports creating boot images
-u-boot, the arm trusted software and linux related binary images.
+containing the FSBL, bitstream, U-Boot, ARM trusted software and Linux-related binary images.

-For example the following .bif file:
+For example the following `.bif` file:
 ```
 the_ROM_image:
 {